apavlovics/monitoring/README.md

 ## Testing

-To test this application, go to its root folder and execute:
+To test the application, go to its root folder and execute:

     mvn test

 ## Running

-To run this application, go to its root folder and execute:
+To run the application, go to its root folder and execute:

     mvn spring-boot:run